 Bombing Attack Kills 41 In Kabul; ISIS Claims Responsibility

-Explosions caused what Afghan President Ashraf Ghani's office calls "a massacre" in a Shiite area in Kabul Thursday.
-The attack targeted civilians at a cultural center; it also affected a nearby news agency.
-At least 41 people died; dozens more are wounded.
+Explosions caused what Afghan President Ashraf Ghani's office calls "a massacre" in a Shiite area in Kabul on Thursday.
+The attack targeted civilians at a cultural center and affected a nearby news agency.
+At least 41 people died, and dozens more are wounded.

-"Local media reported there were two suicide bombers," NPR's Diaa Hadid reports from Islamabad."One of them detonated his explosives at the gate of a Shiite cultural center — the blast also damaged an Iranian-owned news agency."
+"Local media reported there were two suicide bombers," NPR's Diaa Hadid reports from Islamabad.
+"One of them detonated his explosives at the gate of a Shiite cultural center — the blast also damaged an Iranian-owned news agency."

 That Iran-backed news outlet, the Afghan Voice Agency, says its offices are housed in the Tabyan Cultural Center that was targeted.
 It also says one journalist was killed and others were wounded.